 This is the revised version of the document previously noted as S1-253599.

 This new use case proposes to add a use case in Clause 6 regarding AI-driven location service for lost detection in low-network coverage areas.
 It addresses situations where User Equipment (UE) loses positioning capability (e.g., due to low network coverage or UE power outage), and specifies that the 6G network shall generate trajectory predictions based on the target user’s environmental information and historical movement patterns.
-The service aims to assist in locating users who lose contact in scenarios such as remote areas, thereby ensuring their personal safety
+The service aims to assist in locating users who lose contact in scenarios such as remote areas, thereby ensuring their personal safety.

+Certain relevant laws and regulations mandate telecommunications operators to provide user information support in scenarios including emergency rescue operations.
+E.g.

+Article 66 of the Regulations of the People's Republic of China on Telecommunications stipulates: Telecommunications business operators shall, in accordance with the relevant provisions of national laws, provide relevant assistance such as telecommunications resources and user information to relevant departments for the performance of their duties in accordance with the law.

 2. Reason for Change